Before the Wedding

 We work with our clients after the wedding to create customized albums.
 Just schedule a consultation to start the process and view the samples after your final images have been delivered.

-Basic retouching is included at no cost on the teaser images.
-Basic retouching includes color and exposure corrections. some diminishing of pimples or blemishes, laugh lines, and other small imperfections.
+Basic retouching is included at no cost.
+This includes color and exposure corrections.
+Some diminishing of pimples or blemishes, laugh lines, and other small imperfections may be applied on the teaser images, or by request to a small number of your favorites (less than 10).
 It does not drastically change what you look like, as the goal is to enhance your natural appearance.
 The full set of images have color and exposure corrections and our own style of processing.
 Major retouching and additional editing is available at $60 an hour.

 High Resolution (printable) images are delivered via zenfolio.com or dropbox.com for instant download.
 The client is responsible to keep them backed up for personal use, as they may not remain on the download site after the designated package time.
 By request a copy can be mailed on a set of USB drives.

 You are more than welcome to share your images, but we ask that you please use the watermarked versions to ensure client privacy and frustrate anyone looking to use our images to scam or mislead wedding clients.